 There are 49 rivers in England and 31 rivers in Wales which regularly support Atlantic salmon.
 Of these, 64 rivers are designated as 'principal salmon rivers' in the 'Salmon Stocks and Fisheries in England and Wales' annual report issued jointly by the Environment Agency, Cefas and Natural Resources Wales.
-The current available report is for 2019.
+The report used for the baseline data is for 2019.
 There are 42 principal salmon rivers in England and 22 in Wales, each of which has a Conservation Limit (CL) and a Management Target (MT).
 The CL and MT are used to give annual advice on stock status and to assess the need for management and conservation measures.
+The report used for the year 1 review is for 2023.

 The CL and MT are based on the number of eggs deposited and annual compliance with the CL is assessed using egg deposition estimates.
-These estimates are derived from returning stock estimates where this data is available or, for rivers without traps or counters, the estimate is derived from the run size based on rod catch data using estimates of exploitation and an appropriate adjustment for under-reporting.
+These estimates are derived from returning stock estimates where this data is available or, for rivers without traps or counters, the estimate is derived from the run size based on rod catch data using estimates of exploitation and an appropriate adjustment for under-reporting6.
 The Management Objective for a principal salmon river is that the river should meet the CL is at least four years out of five (at least 80% of the time).
 Compliance with this objective, I.e., the probability of a river meeting the Management Objective, classifies a river as 'At risk' (<5% probability), 'Probably at risk' (5-50% probability), 'Probably not at risk' (50-95% probability) and 'Not at risk' (>95% probability).